dantleech/blog/content/posts/2026/05-16-day-18/index.md

 ---

 I'm now sitting in a religious property owned by the church that is rented out as a hotel.
-It's a grand place with decorative stucco walls, ceilingings painted with cherubs and jesus and ceremonial staircases.
-The room is spartan however and somewhat like a prison cell with only an unreachable window in the corner of the room.
-I'm now sat in a large and empty common room with a couple of sofas and table in a large open space with a piano in the corner.
+It's a grand place with decorative stucco walls, ceilings painted with cherubs and jesus and ceremonial staircases.
+The room is spartan however and somewhat like a polite prison cell with only an unreachable window in the corner of the room.
+I'm now sat in a large, richly decorated and empty common room with a couple of sofas and table in a large open space with a piano in the corner.

 My right calf is twitching and I can't stretch it and I must walk with it on